Things to do in London

 Renovated to its current glory in 2011, St. Pancras station was taken from ultra-functional transport hub to majestic shopping and dining destination.
 Sauntering through its cavernous red-brick interior feels special.
 Gazing upon its exterior, adorned with soaring spires and intricate lattices of wrought iron takes you back in time.

-Battersea Power Station is a much-loved landmark and testimony to London's ability to reinvent itself.
+Battersea Power Station is a much-loved representation of London architecture.
+It’s also a testimony to London's ability to reinvent itself.
 Partly designed by Gilbert Scott, its four chimney breasts and red-brick art deco columns and halls are famous around the world.
 That’s thanks to a starring role on Pink Floyd's Animals album cover.

 If a prog-rock pilgrimage isn't your thing, fear not.
 The roaring turbines and grinding condensers have been replaced by art installations, cultural venues, high-end eateries, and shopping destinations.